PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:45:50
+Last updated: 2024-04-02 19:46:23
-Random Quote: Freedom is not worth having if it does not connote freedom to err. - Mahatma Gandhi
+Random Quote: It is not uncommon for people to spend their whole life waiting to start living. - Eckhart Tolle